nogibjj/arko_python_package/README.md

 ## Project Structure
+- `setup.py`:  Configuration script for setuptools that defines the package metadata, dependencies, and entry points necessary for packaging and distributing the ETL tool as a Python package.

-- `mylib/`: Contains the ETL scripts.
+- `mypackage/`: Contains the ETL scripts (packaged)
 - `requirements.txt`: Lists the Python dependencies.
 - `Makefile`: Defines common tasks like installing dependencies, running tests, linting, and running docker.
 - `.devcontainer/`: Contains `Dockerfile` and VS Code configuration.